-- Reasons for excused absences include illness or injury with a doctor's note, scheduled medical and legal appointments, serious illness or death in the student's family, special events such as family weddings, important public functions, etc. which require permission from the Principal at least five days in advance, extenuating circumstances approved by the principal, and having been suspected of having a communicable disease or infestation, including, but not limited to, head lice, ringworm, impetigo, and scabeies. - Absences for other reasons or unaccompanied by appropriate and prompt documentation will be recorded as unexcused.
-An illness without a doctor's note is unexcused. - A student must have physician's note in order to return to school and an excused absence will be given (1) an illness that requires a doctor's visit and/or has been absent for three or more consecutive days, (2) has had surgery, (3) is returning to school after hospitalization, (4) has been under a doctor's care for a significant illness or concussion, or (5) is returning to school after being excluded because of a communicable disease. - There are common reasons for being late or to, or absent from, school which are considered unexcused.
-These reasons include, but are not limited to: (1) out sick without seeing a doctor (2) oversleeping, by the student or the parent (3) car trouble of any kind, (4) traffic jam, (5) pleasure trips (require prior authorization), (6) returned for forgotten items. - An excused absence allows a student to be able to make-up missed assignments.
+- Reasons for excused absences include illness or injury with a parent/guardian and/or a doctor's note, scheduled medical and legal appointments, serious illness or death in the student's family, special events such as family weddings, important public functions, etc. which require permission from the Principal at least five days in advance, extenuating circumstances approved by the principal, and having been suspected of having a communicable disease or infestation, including, but not limited to, head lice, ringworm, impetigo, and scabeies. - Absences for other reasons or unaccompanied by appropriate and prompt documentation will be recorded as unexcused.
+An illness without a parent/guardian and/or doctor's note will be unexcused. - A student must have physician's note in order to return to school and an excused absence will be given (1) due to illness, has been absent for three or more consecutive days, (2) has had surgery, (3) is returning to school after hospitalization, (4) has been under a doctor's care for a significant illness or concussion, or (5) is returning to school after being excluded because of a communicable disease. - There are common reasons for being late or to, or absent from, school which are considered unexcused.These reasons include, but are not limited to: (1) out sick without a parent/guardian or documentation from a doctor (2) oversleeping, by the student or the parent (3) car trouble of any kind, (4) traffic jam, (5) pleasure trips (require prior authorization), (6) returned for forgotten items. - An excused absence allows a student to be able to make-up missed assignments.